truth-about-Jesus/truth-about-Jesus.github.io/Content/posts/scattered.md

 ---
 #  scattered

 Jesus wants to take care of you.
-He loves you so much that He even lays down His life for you.
+He loves you so much that He even laid down His life for you.

 \